A Detailed Guide to Headless eCommerce with Example Websites

 With a Headless eCommerce approach, you have to manage two codebases and two databases, which can lead to large development overheads.
 Maintaining two systems can really be challenging and the knowledge base of your team must cover them all.

 Unlike a traditional eCommerce solution, which saves content in forms of web pages and sitemaps, a Headless eCommerce platform organizes content in its pure form, independently from the website.
 This is a major drawback for content marketers as they are not able to test the end-user experience and preview their content before their customers do.

 In a Headless eCommerce solution, you lose some control over your eCommerce setup as you’re not able to access the server where your data is stored.
 Not only you’re compelled to rely heavily on your eCommerce service provider, but also you abide by various terms and conditions set by them.
 Consequently, you have limited control over your online store setup.

 Limited Native Functionality:

 Usually, any platform gets better with each update.
 However, if you’re a using headless eCommerce setup, you’re unable to leverage the full potential of the new front-end features added to the platform.
-Means, depending on whether or not your platform support third-party integrations, you need to hire an expert eCommerce developer to create those functionalities for you.
+Means, depending on whether or not your platform support third-party integrations, you need to hire a reliable eCommerce development company to create those functionalities for you.

 Why Should You Go Headless, and Why Now?